bisdn/bisdn.github.io/network_configuration/stp.md

 Name=swbridge
 ```

-The following steps of configuring the ports and attaching them to the bridge can be seen in [VLAN Bridging](network_configuration/vlan_bridging.html#vlan-bridging-8021q).
+The necessary commands for configuring and attaching the ports to the bridge are documented here: [VLAN Bridging](https://docs.bisdn.de/network_configuration/vlan_bridging.html#vlan-bridging-8021q).

 ## STP operation